UniADC: A Unified Framework for Anomaly Detection and Classification: Introduction

 In this paper, we integrate anomaly detection and classification tasks and address them with a unified model.
-We propose zero-shot and few-shot settings for unified anomaly detection and classification, both extending the widely studied few-shot anomaly detection task \cite{jeong2023winclip, li2024promptad, gu2024anomalygpt,tao2025kernel}.
-Few-shot anomaly detection provides only a small number of normal samples for model training, thereby reducing data collection costs, and has been widely applied in industrial \cite{jeong2023winclip, li2024promptad,gu2024anomalygpt} and medical \cite{zhang2024mediclip, huang2024adapting} fields.
+We propose zero-shot and few-shot settings for unified anomaly detection and classification, both extending the widely studied few-shot anomaly detection task \cite{jeong2023winclip, li2024promptad, gu2024anomalygpt}.
+Few-shot anomaly detection provides only a small number of normal samples for model training, thereby reducing data collection costs, and has been widely applied in industrial \cite{fan2026towards, zhang2025dc} and medical \cite{zhang2024mediclip} fields.
 This setting is highly aligned with anomaly classification tasks in which available data is limited.
 Building upon this, the zero-shot anomaly detection and classification task does not provide additional anomaly samples for model training, but instead offers prior knowledge about anomaly categories, such as textual descriptions or shape information.
 This setting simulates real-world scenarios where collecting anomalous data is challenging.
 Differently, the few-shot anomaly detection and classification task provides a small number of anomaly samples for each category during model training, simulating practical scenarios where anomalous data is limited.
-Further explanation of the two settings is provided in \cref{fig:fig1}.
+The training and inference workflow for anomaly detection and classification is shown in Fig. \ref{fig:fig1}(a--c).